Skip to main content

 )

-Replacing Materials with PBR Textures and Color Fallbacks
+Replace Materials with PBR Textures and Color Fallbacks

 Gazebo Sim (gz-sim) uses the ogre2 render engine which supports PBR materials.
 Replace each Gazebo/Wood material block with a PBR <albedo_map> texture reference.
-Crucially, also add <ambient> and <diffuse> color tags as fallbacks — these ensure walls are visually distinct even when PBR textures don’t render:
+Crucially, also add <ambient> and <diffuse> color tags as fallbacks, these ensure walls are visually distinct even when PBR textures don’t render:

 {/* Enhanced material: color fallback + PBR texture */}